Weesky/KB6011/README.md

 Its applications span home radiation monitoring, occupational safety, material analysis (e.g., marble, ceramics), and detecting radiation leaks from medical (e.g., X-ray, CT) and industrial sources.
 The device is lightweight (110g), portable, and equipped with a 1200mAh battery lasting up to 60 hours.
 Radiation levels are displayed in real-time with resolution up to 0.01 µSv/h.
 Additional functions like Contact and Exp.Time offer detailed exposure analysis for medical professionals.

 The KB6011 also supports various Geiger-Müller tube models (e.g., J321, M4011) and provides comprehensive data logging and calibration options for expert users.
 A versatile, compact, and powerful tool for radiation safety.

+This is the official repository.
+If you have any questions about the KB6011, feel free to leave a message in the Issues section.
+I will assist you.